-to the members of REDtone Digital Berhad (Formerly known as REDtone International Berhad) (Incorporated in Malaysia) (CONT'D)
+To the members of REDtone Digital Berhad (Incorporated in Malaysia) (CONT'D)

 Auditors' responsibilities for the audit of the financial statements (contd.)

 As part of an audit in accordance with approved standards on auditing in Malaysia and International Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also: (contd.)